Buuchia/CCS_blog/posts/hw-w5.md

       }

       //give the new image some glitched image data, chunk_max 96, repeats 6 times
-      //when the new glitched image is loaded, execute the i.onload() function above. i.src = glitchify (img_data, 96, 6)
+      //when the new glitched image is loaded,
+      //execute the i.onload() function above.
+      i.src = glitchify (img_data, 96, 6)
    }